A WEEK IN REVIEW OF OCEAN CITY PICTURES - OceanCity.com

-Let’s look at several pictures taken in Ocean City, Maryland over the past week between November 30th thru December 6th.
-In last week’s review we mentioned it was going to be cold and windy this week in Ocean City and it definitely is!!
+Let’s look at several pictures taken in Ocean City, Maryland over the past week between December 6th thru December 7th.
+With the Christmas season now here, we definitely experienced a variety of weather this past week ranging from sun, rain, fog, wind and even some icing on the OC Boardwalk.

 Special events

 Ocean City’s largest special event in the off season, Winterfest of Lights continues to December 31st at Northside Park.
-This link will provide the hours and dates that this event will operate: https://www.oceancity.com/winterfest/
+This link will provide the hours and dates that this event will operate.

-Directly connected to this holiday lights at Winterfest are the numerous light displays located in the downtown area, particularly at the Inlet parking lot.
-Many of these displays were sponsored by the area businesses like Dough Roller Restaurants and Trimper Rides.

-A special holiday light display also is provided on Sunset Drive in downtown Ocean City.
-Sunset Drive is located in the Bayshore Drive neighborhood of Ocean City, which is one block south of Robin Drive (28th Street).
-This is a must stop if you are viewing the lights around the downtown area.
+This past week we highlighted some of the downtown light displays including the boardwalk archway, Route 50 Bridge area lights, and the light displays in the inlet parking lot.
+All are free to see!

 Pictures around Ocean City

-The boardwalk is less populated in these colder months especially in the early and late hours.
-But the pictures of these less traveled walkways are appealing.
+The Ocean City boardwalk always provides great picture opportunities in the current off season as much as it does in the more popular summer months.

 Always heartwarming are the seasonal decorations placed on the memorial boardwalk benches by loved ones.
-Let’s highlight another this week which is located on the Boardwalk between S. Division Street and S. 1st Street.
+Let’s highlight another this week which is located on the Boardwalk between Somerset and Dorchester Streets.

+We like to highlight some of the downtown district side streets.
+This week we selected a picture of 8th Street from Baltimore Avenue looking towards the boardwalk.

 Other downtown Ocean City pictures